mathieu-benoit/DevOpsOnAzureLab/docs/Lab 3 - Continuous Delivery/README.md

 Best practices highlighted:

 - Use a dedicated version of the CI's artifacts (latest by default)
-- Use Azure ARM Templates as Infrastructue-as-code
+- Use Azure ARM Templates as Infrastructue-as-code exposed by the "Ops" team
 - Store settings on the server - defined in the ARM Templates
 - Run UITests
-- Auto-trigger the CD when the CI is completed
+- Auto-trigger the CD when the associated CI is completed
 - Automate the communication with your teammates through Slack notifications

 You will go through 4 main sections in this lab: